By Jestina Blazi – Art in Tanzania internship

 Smaller Teams of Employees

-Small-scale businesses employ smaller teams than companies that operate on larger scales.
-The smallest businesses are run entirely by single individuals or small teams.
-Depending on the business type, a more significant small-scale business can often get away with employing fewer than one hundred employees.
+Small-scale businesses typically employ smaller teams than companies that operate on a larger scale.
+The smallest businesses are usually run by a single individual or a small team.
+Depending on the business type, a smaller-scale business can often get away with employing fewer than 100 employees.

 Small Market Area

 Small-scale businesses serve a much smaller area than corporations or larger private companies.
 The smallest-scale businesses serve single communities, such as a convenience store in a rural township.
-The very definition of small-scale prevents these companies from serving areas that are much more significant than a local area since growing beyond that would increase the scale of a small business’s operations and push it into a new classification.
+The very definition of a small-scale company prevents it from serving areas that are significantly larger than a local area, as growing beyond that would increase the scale of its operations and push it into a new classification.

 BECOMING AN ENTREPRENEUR